 This is termed “extraction”, where a desired solute is extracted out of an aqueous solution through contact with an immiscible liquid phase.
 Ideally, a large fraction of desired solutes are extracted into the organic phase, while a small fraction of undesired solutes are extracted.
 Conversely, “back-extraction” is the process by which a desired solute is extracted out of an organic solution through contact with an immiscible aqueous solution.
 Both extraction and back-extraction will also be termed “stage”, where mass transfer occurs between two sufficiently mixed immiscible liquid phases.
-“Scrubbing” is the transfer a large fraction of impurities to a second phase while having a minimal transfer of desired constituent.
+“Scrubbing” is the transfer of a large fraction of impurities to a second phase while having a minimal transfer of desired constituent.

 After several cycles of Pu extraction/scrubbing/back-extraction are complete, the measured effectiveness of a PUREX cycle is described by the DF, which is ideally determined by DCs and measure the effectiveness with which a contaminant, j, is removed from a product.
 The product of interest in this work is Pu, and the DF is defined by Equation 3.